INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 Grab as many blankets, doonas, thick padded comforters, duvets, patchwork quilts and bedspreads as you (or your mom/grandma) will allow you to take outside of the house.

-One thing I know for sure after sleeping on a trampoline is that the more comfortable and soft you can make your “mattress” under you, the more likely it is you’ll have a good (or great) night’s sleep!
+One thing I know for sure after a sleep on trampoline is that the more comfortable and soft you can make your “mattress” under you, the more likely it is you’ll have a good (or great) night’s sleep!

 Make it as thick and fluffy as you imagine a cloud would be!